campg2j003/JAWS-Script-for-Audacity/readme.md

 - JAWSUtil.vbs: Copyright 2009-2017 by Doug Lee (from BX Toolkit revision 1876).
 (See jfw_nsh\JAWSUtil.vbs for details.)

 # Conclusion
-Recent script development was done with Audacity 2.1.3 and 2.2.0 alpha and beta versions.
+Recent script development was done with Audacity 2.3.0 and 2.3.3RC03.
 It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good, and this hasn't been tested.
 (I remember that one of the JAWS functions we use was marked in the FSDN as requiring JAWS 10.)
-Recent development has been done with JAWS 17, 18, and 2018 beta (build 1708.29) on a 64-bit laptop running Windows 10.
+Recent development has been done with JAWS 2019 and 2020 on a 64-bit laptop running Windows 10.
 Although support remains for previous versions of JAWS, the current code has not been tested with them.
 There is no specific Braille support at this time.

 I would be interested in feedback on the script and suggestions for improvement, but can't promise any updates.